-- A majority of managers consulted during this project expressed that native seed banks are strong where they are working and native species rebound substantially after successful treatment of Phragmites. - Many expressed that when imazapyr was used alone, native regeneration was severely lacking for extended time periods favoring re-establishment of Phragmites; most agreed this was related to amount of water present, i.e., more water, less negative impact.
-See herbicide bullets above. - In situations where seed banks have been highly disturbed, native seeding is being implemented with some success (some Michigan restorations, Utah).
+- A majority of managers consulted during this project expressed that native seed banks are strong where they are working, and native species rebound substantially after successful treatment of Phragmites. - Many expressed that when imazapyr was used alone, native regeneration was severely lacking for extended time periods favoring re-establishment of Phragmites; most agreed this was related to amount of water present, i.e., more water, less negative impact.
+Refinement of parameters for use of imazapyr is needed to avoid situations where it can bind to soil and inhibit regeneration. - In situations where seed banks have been highly disturbed, native seeding is being implemented with some success (some Michigan restorations, Utah).